gradientinstitute/aboleth/docs/tutorials/some_regressors.rst

 We can also use our ``DenseVariational`` layers with an `ELBO` objective to create a Bayesian neural net.
-For brevity's sake we won't go into the exact form of the objective, except to say that it parallels the conversion of the linear regressor objective to the neural network objective.
+For brevity's sake we won't go into the exact form of the objective, except to say that it parallels the conversion of the linear regressor objective to the ELBO objective, but for neural nets.
 The code for building the Bayesian neural net regressor is,

 .. code::